 Plantar fasciitis is the leading cause of chronic heel pain, affecting athletes and nonathletes alike.
-Eddie Davis, DPM, at South Texas Podiatrist in San Antonio, Texas, regularly works with patients to relieve the uncomfortable symptoms of plantar fasciitis using state-of-the-art, noninvasive means.
+Eddie Davis, DPM, at South Texas Podiatrist in Stone Oak area of San Antonio, Texas, regularly works with patients to relieve the uncomfortable symptoms of plantar fasciitis using state-of-the-art, noninvasive means.
 To request your consultation, call the office or click the online booking tool today.

 Plantar fasciitis is a type of inflammation that causes chronic heel pain.
 Your plantar fascia is a strong, thick band of fibrous tissue that runs from your heel to your toes.
 Every time you walk, climb a flight of stairs, or run, your plantar fascia acts like a bowstring, supporting the weight of your legs and upper body.

 Over the years, your plantar fascia develops small tears.
 When these tears become inflamed, they cause heel pain.
 If you regularly experience heel pain when you first wake up in the morning or after long periods of standing, make an appointment with Dr. Davis at South Texas Podiatrist today.

 Anyone can develop plantar fasciitis, but there are certain factors that increase your risk, including:

 You’re also more likely to develop plantar fasciitis if you participate in sports or athletic activities that put your heel under duress, including long-distance running, dancing, and aerobic exercise.